Raggio Osteria

 Buenos Aires carries one of the densest Italian immigrant legacies in the Americas.
 Waves of Ligurian, Neapolitan, and Lombard arrivals through the late nineteenth and early twentieth centuries left behind not just surnames but a dough-making culture that persists in neighbourhood kitchens, family-run trattorias, and, increasingly, in a newer generation of osterie that treat handmade pasta as a technical discipline rather than a comfort shorthand.
 That newer tier is where Raggio Osteria operates.

-The address, Gurruchaga 2121, C1425FEE CABA, places the restaurant in Palermo, the Buenos Aires neighbourhood that now functions as the primary testing ground for mid-to-upscale independent dining.
+The address, Gurruchaga 2121, C1425FEE CABA, places the restaurant in Palermo, Buenos Aires, where the restaurant operates as an Italian osteria.
 Palermo's streets have absorbed everything from high-concept tasting menus to neighbourhood wine bars, but the Italian thread running through the barrio's dining options remains one of its most consistent.
 Raggio sits on the residential stretch of Gurruchaga where the street quiets down from the commercial activity closer to Santa Fe, giving it the atmosphere of a place you have to seek out rather than stumble into.

 What Michelin Plate Recognition Means at This Price Point

-Raggio Osteria holds a Michelin Plate for both 2024 and 2025, which positions it in a specific band of Buenos Aires dining: good enough to be included in Michelin's Buenos Aires selection, priced at the $$ tier, which means the kitchen earns that recognition without the cover charges that apply to the city's starred or bib gourmand tier.
+Raggio Osteria is listed at the $$ price tier and has Michelin Plate recognition for both 2024 and 2025, which places it in a specific band of Buenos Aires dining.
 For context, the comparison set around Palermo and Buenos Aires more broadly includes Sottovoce and La Alacena Trattoria, both of which operate within a similar Italian-leaning frame.
-The Michelin Plate is not a starred accolade, but consecutive appearances signal that inspectors have returned and found consistency — the metric that matters most at the neighbourhood-osteria level.
+The Michelin Plate is not a starred accolade, but consecutive appearances signal that inspectors have returned and found consistency, the metric that matters most at the neighbourhood-osteria level.

 The Pasta Tradition at Work